Trace Reconstruction with Language Models: Experiments

 \subsubsection{Real data experiment 2: Microsoft dataset}

-We further evaluate the performance of TReconLM on the Microsoft dataset from \citet{srinivasavaradhan2024trellisbmacodedtrace}, which consists of $M = 10{,}000$ ground-truth sequences of length $L = 110$ and $269{,}707$ traces.
+We next evaluate the performance of TReconLM on the Microsoft dataset from \citet{srinivasavaradhan2024trellisbmacodedtrace}, which consists of $M = 10{,}000$ ground-truth sequences of length $L = 110$ and $269{,}707$ traces.
 The traces are pre-clustered using the algorithm from \citet{rashtchian2017clustering}, with each cluster corresponding to a single ground-truth sequence.
 Estimated error probabilities are \( p_\mathrm{I} = 0.017 \) (insertions), \( p_\mathrm{D} = 0.02 \) (deletions), and \( p_\mathrm{S} = 0.022 \) (substitutions).

 As with the Noisy-DNA dataset~\citep{Antkowiak2020LowCorrection}, we split the data into 80\% train, 10\% validation, and 10\% test clusters.
 Subclusters are precomputed for the validation and test sets and dynamically sampled during training to fit within the model's context length.
-We obtain 5{,}062 and 5{,}235 examples for the validation and test sets, respectively, each with cluster sizes \( N \leq 10 \).
-For the train set, we obtain 7{,}976 examples with cluster sizes \( N \in \mathbb{Z} \).
+We obtain 4{,}977 and 5{,}109 examples for the validation and test sets, respectively, each with cluster sizes \( N \leq 10 \).
+For the train set, we obtain 7{,}976 examples with cluster sizes \( N \in \mathbb{N}_0 \).

-Figure~\ref{fig:microsoft_dataset_distances} shows reconstruction performance after fine-tuning the TReconLM model from Section~\ref{sec:evaluation_synthetic_data} using a compute budget of \(1 \times 10^{19}\) FLOPs.
-The deep learning baselines are fine-tuned on the same dataset as TReconLM for an equivalent number of steps.
-Both the pretrained and fine-tuned TReconLM models outperform all non-deep learning baselines, with the pretrained model matching the performance of the fine-tuned DNAformer, suggesting that TReconLM can generalize to some extent from synthetic data to the Microsoft dataset, despite differences in error statistics.
+Figure~\ref{fig:microsoft_dataset_distances} shows reconstruction performance after fine-tuning TReconLM from Section~\ref{sec:evaluation_synthetic_data} using a compute budget of \(1 \times 10^{19}\) FLOPs.
+The pretrained RobuSeqNet and DNAformer models are fine-tuned on the same dataset for an equivalent number of steps.
+Both the pretrained and fine-tuned TReconLM models outperform all non-deep-learning baselines.
+The pretrained TReconLM performs comparably to the fine-tuned DNAformer, suggesting that TReconLM can generalize to some extent from synthetic data to the Microsoft dataset, despite differences in error statistics.

-\subsection{Scaling Laws for trace reconstruction}
+\subsection{Scaling laws for trace reconstruction}

 We study how performance scales with compute and determine the best model size for reconstructing sequences of length $L=110$ at a fixed compute budget.
 Following Approach 2 of \citet{hoffmann2022training}, we train a suite of models ranging from $N_{\text{p}} = 450\text{K}$ to $680\text{M}$ parameters at nine compute budgets $C \in \{1,3,6\} \times 10^{17,18,19}$ FLOPs, where each model is trained on $T = \frac{C}{6N_{\text{p}}}$ tokens.